Conducting User Research for Startups

 7:00 - 7:30 PM: Planing your research and defining who you want to talk to

 7:45 - 9:30 PM: Writing the interview script and conducting the actual interview

-Who should attend this workshop?
+Who should attend?
 Founders, Product Marketers, UX Designers and Community Managers who want to interview people to gain a deeper understanding of their motivations, values, needs and behaviors.
 Once you understand your users - or potential users - you can build better products and know how marketing messages will resonate with them most.

 Diane Loviglio is the CEO & Co-Founder of Share Some Style.
 She is also a Resident Mentor at 500 Startups.
 She was the first qualitative User Experience Researcher at Mozilla and prior to Mozilla, she co-founded the first conference to focus on tech failures, FailCon, and co-founded a clean tech startup, Wattbot.
 She also freelanced as a user researcher for technology, consumer web and healthcare startups such as Authentic8, Bombfell, Bump, Cisco, Dividely, Foodspotting, Giftly, Sanofi-Aventis, Splunk, The Freelancers Union and VMware.
 She received her Bachelor of Humanities and Arts in Architecture and Anthropology from Carnegie Mellon University.
 You can follow her on Twitter @dianeloviglio.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.